Rust-for-bitcoiners/2-hashing-Ayush170-Future/rust_hashing_code_detailed.md

-Let's go through the fields of the `SimpleHash` struct and explain their roles:
+You can alter the definition of `XorHasher` with the following fields.
+This `XorHasher` is for demonstration purpose.
+You can create a new `Hasher` type with the following fields which may potentially affect hash value of the input.

 1. `state: [u32; 8]`:
    - The `state` field is an array of 8 `u32` values that represent the internal state of the hash function.